World Plants Logo

 "

-Abies concolor “wintergold” is a medium-sized pyramidal tree that has an interesting ornamental value from its beautiful yellow color caused by colder temperatures.
-It is commonly used as a specimen and provides amazing winter color.
-Abies concolor changes from green to yellow over the year so it'll always have a different ornamental value.
+Abies concolor “wintergold” is a medium-sized pyramidal tree that has an interesting ornamental value from its beautiful yellow colour caused by colder temperatures.
+It is commonly used as a specimen and provides amazing winter colour.
+Abies concolor changes from green to yellow over the year, so it'll always have a different ornamental value.

 Michael Pascoe, NDP., ODH., CLT., MSc.
 (Plant Conservation)